easy-discord/ED-Clone/README.md

 Cloning this repo and hosting it on glitch!

 When you did this then use the following code to install the dependencies.
 **npm i**
+Then run
+**npm i node-fetch**

 ```
 Config
 ```
-Fill in the config.json file.
+Fill in the config.json.example file.
 Then remove the .example so that the file looks like: config.json

 If you have further questions then ask us on our discord or open up a issue.